 Profile: Omeros Corp (OMER.OQ)

-Omeros Corporation, incorporated on June 16, 1994, is a clinical-stage biopharmaceutical company.
-The Company is engaged in discovering, developing and commercializing products targeting inflammation, coagulopathies and disorders of the central nervous system.
-Its product candidates are derived from its PharmacoSurgerytm platform designed to improve clinical outcomes of patients undergoing arthroscopic, ophthalmological, urological and other surgical and medical procedures.
-Its PharmacoSurgery platform is based on low-dose combinations of therapeutic agents delivered directly to the surgical site throughout the duration of the procedure to preemptively inhibit inflammation and other problems caused by surgical trauma and to provide clinical benefits both during and after surgery.
-The Company has six ongoing clinical development programs, including four from its PharmacoSurgery platform and two from its addiction franchise.
+Omeros Corporation, incorporated on June 16, 1994, is a biopharmaceutical company.
+The Company is engaged in discovering, developing and commercializing small-molecule and protein therapeutics for large-market, as well as orphan indications targeting inflammation, coagulopathies and disorders of the central nervous system.
+Its marketed drug product, Omidria (phenylephrine and ketorolac injection), is used during cataract surgery or intraocular lens (IOL) replacement.
+Omidria is derived from its PharmacoSurgery platform, which is designed for patients undergoing ophthalmological, arthroscopic, urological and other surgical procedures.
+Its PharmacoSurgery platform is based on low-dose combinations of the United States Food and Drug Administration (FDA) approved therapeutic agents delivered directly to the surgical site throughout the duration of the procedure to inhibit preemptively inflammation and other problems caused by surgical trauma, and to provide clinical assistances both during and after surgery.